DaWiiMaster/Guide/docs/Wii/HBC.md

 Press Continue, then select Homebrew Channel, and press install:
 ![PLACEHOLDER](http://placehold.it/350x150?text=HBC+Install)

 Once installed, press back and go to BootMii.
-If the main screen says you can install as boot2, install as boot2, otherwise IOS - boot2 can save your bacon.
+If the main screen says you can install as boot2, install as boot2, it's best to install IOS as well - but only boot2 can save your bacon.
 ![PLACEHOLDER](http://placehold.it/350x150?text=BootMii+Install)

 Once, done, exit.